Prince Harry and Meghan's first Netflix series follows Invictus Games

 The program will be the first released by the couple's Archewell Productions, which inked a sprawling deal with streaming giant Netflix last September to produce 'impactful' films and series.

-LOS ANGELES, United States - Prince Harry will produce a documentary about the Invictus Games for disabled military veterans -- the first series under a lucrative deal he and wife Meghan Markle signed with Netflix after moving to California last year.
+LOS ANGELES - Prince Harry will produce a documentary about the Invictus Games for disabled military veterans - the first series under a lucrative deal he and wife Meghan Markle signed with Netflix after moving to California last year.

 "This series will give communities around the world a window into the moving and uplifting stories of these competitors on their path to the Netherlands next year," said Harry in a statement.